What Is Hermes Agent? Definition, Features, and Learning Loop (2026)

 The learning loop is what separates Hermes Agent from tools that simply have persistent memory.
 Most agents remember what you told them.
 Hermes Agent learns from what it did.
 The sequence looks like this:

-Nous Research describes this as "the only agent with a built-in learning loop," and looking at the architecture, the claim holds up.
+Nous Research describes this as an agent with a built-in learning loop, a feature still uncommon in production agent frameworks.
+Looking at the architecture, the claim is grounded.
 The nudge mechanism, where the agent actively prompts itself to persist knowledge rather than waiting for explicit instruction, is particularly well designed.
 It means skill accumulation happens automatically rather than requiring manual curation.

 Cross-Platform Messaging from a Single Gateway